mxenabled/connect-widget/README.md

 # Connect Widget

-## This project is in Beta DO NOT USE!

 ![NPM Version](https://img.shields.io/npm/v/connect-widget?link=https%3A%2F%2Fwww.npmjs.com%2Fpackage%2Fconnect-widget)

 This is the **UI only** for the connect widget.
 Heavy configuration and an API are needed for this project to work.
 See [usage](#usage) and [props](#props) for more details.